plclub/metalib/README.md

 TUTORIAL:

-  The metatheory library comes with a short tutorial.
-The main files for the tutorial are STLC.v, and STLCsol.v.
+  The metatheory library comes with a tutorial in directory [Stlc].
 Make sure that you've compiled the library first.
-The file [STLC.v](STLC.v) contains an introduction to mechanizing programming language definitions with binding in Coq and how to reason about them.
-Solutions to exercises are in [STLCsol.v](STLCsol.v).
+These files contains an introduction to mechanizing programming language definitions with binding in Coq and how to reason about them.

   Those new to Coq should start with Software Foundations, which is an introduction to using Coq.
 The tutorial assumes some familarity with